AmmarMousa17/aaa/README.md

 all threads in thread pool listens blocking queue and consume that tasks one thread for each task
 ##### applyTasks takes consumer of task not a whole blocking queue

+## Phase3
+Demo of consumetasks with observables and with completablefuture